-To eliminate the constant collection calls, we recommend making a formal, written request to LVNV Funding to cease telephone contact and provide all communications in writing.
-You can write to the company at this address:
+To eliminate the constant collection calls, you have the option to make a formal, written request to them to cease telephone contact and provide all communications in writing.

 Please keep in mind that agreements reached over the telephone are not binding unless you follow up with a signed agreement in writing.
 Therefore, don’t make any payments or move forward on any arrangements until you have written proof from LVNV that covers the terms of any agreement you’ve reached.

-If you are requesting that LVNV no longer contacts you by phone, make sure you mail the request with tracking so that you can confirm it was delivered.
+If you are requesting that they no longer contact you by phone, make sure you mail the request with tracking so that you can confirm it was delivered.
 You should also avoid signing any letters that you send – instead, type your name on all correspondence.

 How do I remove LVNV Funding collection accounts from my credit report?

-As a consumer, you have a right to remove any inaccurate information from your credit reports.
-It is the creditor’s responsibility to provide timely, accurate information to the credit bureaus.
+As a consumer, you have a right to dispute any inaccurate information from your credit reports.
+It is the responsibility of the original creditor or debt collector to provide timely, accurate information to the credit bureaus.
 If they cannot establish that the information they have about you is accurate, then they must remove the items from your credit report.

-That being said, most third-party debt collection agencies like LVNV funding pin their hopes on targeting the uneducated consumer.
-If you don’t know your rights, you can easily find yourself with several collection accounts and potentially even a default judgment against you.
+That being said, most third-party debt collection agencies pin their hopes on targeting the uneducated consumer.
+If you don’t know your rights, you can easily find yourself with several collections and potentially even a default judgment against you.

 How to Protect Yourself Against Zombie Debt Collectors

 Fortunately, there are several simple ways to protect yourself.
-If you have collection accounts from LVNV Funding on your credit reports and you need to remove them, follow these 5 steps:
+If you have collections from LVNV Funding LLC on your credit reports and you need to remove them, follow these 5 steps: